Gaurav412008/Digital-Literacy/task-5-cybercrime/prevention-checklist.md

 10.Regularly review your bank statements and online transactions for any unusual activity

-Stay Safe Online – Checklist
+UPI Specific Tips - Checklist

 1.Use strong and unique passwords for each account (combine letters, numbers, and symbols)